-The numbers of the pest sucking insects, i.e. Jassids and whiteflies were counted visually (absolute number) in the early morning hours on tagged plant.
+The numbers of the sucking insects, i.e. Jassids and whiteflies were counted visually (absolute number) in the early morning hours on tagged plant.
 The population was counted first on the upper surface of the leaves, then by gently turning, taking great care not to disturb them.
 On the same tagged plants, observations of shoot and fruit borers were made.
 Fruit infestation was determined by counting the infested fruits at each picking (on a numerical basis), and shoot infestation was determined by counting the total number of damaged shoots at weekly intervals.
 On the same randomly selected and marked plants, the natural enemy population was counted.
 For statistical analysis, the information gathered on the main insect pests and meteorological parameters was used.
 A simple correlation between the insect pest population, their natural enemies, and abiotic parameters, such as maximum and minimum temperatures, relative humidity, and rainfall, was established to infer the results of seasonal incidence.

 2.2 The observation of the paper bag on per plant.